Skip to main content

 If you need to package manually:

-# Create Deployment Package
+# Create deployment package

 Step 7: Access Your Application

-After successful deployment, you can refer to Accessing Cloud Functions via HTTP to configure custom domain access for
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to the

-You can test the following APIs:
+You can test the following endpoints:

-• Root Path: View welcome message
+• Root path: View welcome message

 • /health/: Check health status